Hybrid quantum physics-informed neural networks for simulating computational fluid dynamics in complex shapes: Introduction

 Recent developments in automatic differentiation enable us to compute the exact derivatives of any order of a PINN, so there is no need to use finite differences or any other approximate differentiation techniques.
-It therefore seems that we do not require a discretized mesh over the computational domain.
+It, therefore, seems that we do not require a discretized mesh over the computational domain.
 However, we still need a collection of points from the problem's domain to train and evaluate a PINN.
 For a PINN to provide an accurate solution for a fluid dynamics problem, it is important to have a high expressivity (ability to learn solutions for a large variety of, possibly complex, problems).
-Fortunately, expressivity is a known strength of quantum computers~\cite{quantum_expressivity}.
-Furthermore, quantum circuits are differentiable, which means that their derivatives can be calculated analytically, which is essential on noisy intermediate-scale quantum devices.
+Fortunately, expressivity is a known strength of quantum computers~\cite{mo_2022, schuld2021effect, schuld2020circuit}.
+Furthermore, quantum circuits are differentiable, meaning their derivatives can be calculated analytically, which is essential for noisy intermediate-scale quantum devices.

-In this article, we propose a quantum PINN to solve the NS equations with a steady flow in 3D Y-shape mixer.
+In this article, we propose a hybrid quantum PINN (HQPINN) shown in Fig.~\ref{fig:hybrid_arc} to solve the NS equations with a steady flow in a 3D $Y$-shape mixer.
 The general principles and loss function of PINN workflow are described in Sec.~\ref{sec:pinns}.
-The problem description, including the geometrical details, is presented in Sec.~\ref{sec:problem} while in Sec.~\ref{sec:classic_pinn} and Sec.~\ref{sec:hybrid_pinn}, we describe classical and quantum PINNs in detail.
+The problem description, including the geometrical details, is presented in Sec.~\ref{sec:problem} while in Sec.~\ref{sec:classic_pinn} and Sec.~\ref{sec:hybrid_pinn}, we describe classical and hybrid PINNs in detail.
 Sec.~\ref{sec:classic_details} explains the intricacies of PINN's training process and simulation results.
 A transfer learning approach, applied to PINNs, is presented in Sec.~\ref{sec:transfer}.
 Conclusions and further plans are described in Sec.~\ref{sec:discussion}.